Clean-up of ghost nets from marine national parks

-Ocean Plastic Forum has initiated a clean-up of ghost nets and derelict fishing gears in the Danish marine national parks of Lillebælt and Øresund with the aim of creating new products from old fishing nets and raising awareness about the importance of the ocean for all of us.
+Ocean Plastic Forum has committed to applying for funding for the project of a clean-up of ghost nets and derelict fishing gears in the Danish marine national parks of Lillebælt and Øresund with the aim of creating new products from old fishing nets and raising awareness about the importance of the ocean for all of us.

 Derelict fishing gear is the technical term for what is perhaps commonly known as “ghost nets” or “ghost fishing”.
 The phenomenon occurs when fishers lose fishing nets in the ocean.
 These nets pose an array of issues for nature: It can harm the marine wildlife that gets trapped in the nets.
 Since nets are often made from plastic, they also pollute the aquatic sphere with microplastics when they deteriorate underwater.